Vascular Plants of North Carolina

 Author(Leavenworth) A. Gray

-DistributionReported as native in NC by Weakley (2020) in the Coastal Plain and Piedmont, with no other information given.
+DistributionReported as native in NC by Weakley (2024) in the Coastal Plain and Piedmont, with no other information given.
 The BONAP map shows records from Lincoln and Gaston counties, in the southern Piedmont.
-However, the SERNEC database has no NC specimens.
-Thus, the website editors have little concrete information about its presence in the state.
-As a result, these two counties are mapped below as Provenance Uncertain, not just because of the lack of known specimens but mostly because the species is typically considered to be one of regions west of NC.
-It may well be adventive in NC, but it is best to provide a species account and treat it as "native", following Weakley (2020).
+However, the SERNEC database has no NC specimens, as of May 2025, nor are there any NC photos on iNaturalist.
+In August 2025 Scott Ward found a specimen at the New York Botanical Garden herbarium (NY) taken "on the Catawba [River] in Lincoln Co., N. Car. fide Curtis, M.A.
+1849."
+Thus, we now have positive evidence of this species in NC, though from about 175 years ago.
+For the time being, we map Gaston County as Provenance Uncertain, until a specimen turns up.
+It may well be adventive in NC, but it is best to provide a species account and treat it as "native", following Weakley (2024).

 This species has its main range in the Midwest, from WI south to eastern MO; with a separate disjunction from eastern MS eastward into GA and western SC.
 Exactly where the species is truly native or not -- in the Southeastern states -- is blurred.

 AbundanceExtremely rare, if still present.
 There seems to be no information that the species currently exists in NC.
 The NCNHP ranks it as SH (Historical).
-As a result, the website editors suggest it be added to the NCNHP's Watch List as W3 (reported without adequate documentation).
+This species has no State Status given by NC NHP, but it seems best to suggest SR-P (Significantly Rare - Peripheral).

 PhenologyBlooms in July and August, and fruits shortly after flowering.